 - Litigation and mediation.
 If a conflict arises and an owner is threatening legal action, our attorneys can step in to provide mediation and arbitration services to avoid the necessity of going to court.
 If an owner has already filed a lawsuit against the association, our law firm can aggressively represent the association during settlement negotiations and in the courtroom.

 If you belong to a homeowner's association or a condominium association and have questions about contracts, association by-laws, or compliance issues, please give us a call today.
 Our attorneys have over 30 years of experience representing homeowners and their associations through all aspects of their business operations.
 Simply fill out the quick contact form on this page to set up a consultation.

 How is VA Pension counted for Medicaid purposes?

 This is not an easy answer as you may think!

 When someone is on Medicaid in Florida, there is both an income and asset limit for eligibility.
 The financial guidelines are provided at this link.
 Medicaid counts the applicant's gross income for qualification purposes.
 When income exceeds the income cap, a qualifed income trust is necessary in order to qualify for Medicaid.

 But if someone is applying for Medicaid, how much of the Pension income is countable for gross income purposes?
 The answer is NOT ALL!
 Medicaid excludes "aid and attendance" income from the gross income calculation.
 But the answer does not even stop there!
-Aid and Attendance is only the highest level of VA benefits.
-Lower levels are "base pension" and "homebound."
-Interestingly, the base pension amount is countable as income for Medicaid purposes.
-For 2018, base pension levels are as follows:
+Aid and Attendance is only the highest level of VA pension benefits.
+Lower levels are "base pension" and "housebound."
+Interestingly, the very base pension amount is countable as income for Medicaid purposes.
+For 2020, base pension levels are as follows:

 An example is as follows: